harshac/darbadar/_posts/blogs/2016-01-01-whale-watching.md

 ![HumpbackWhale](){:name="humpback"}

 Then there was a massive thunderclap from somewhere behind us on the other side of the boat.
-I turned around just in time to see the whale's white combed underbelly and head disappear into the water, its lateral fins spread wide on either side, as if trying to say a hello, the perfection of its bumpy skin jaw-dropping.
+I turned around just in time to see the whale's white combed underbelly and head disappear into the water, its pectoral fins spread wide on either side, as if trying to say a hello, the perfection of its bumpy skin jaw-dropping.
 A humpback had breached.

 A breach is a leap out of water, a behaviour observed in various species of whales, humpback and sperm whales known to be the most enthusiastic of the lot.
 Imagine a fifty-feet long creature, weighing anywhere between 27-45 tonnes leaping out of water.
 Scientists are uncertain if this behavior serves some purpose, such as cleaning pests from the whale's skin, or whether it is done simply for thrills.
 I, for one, think that they are just having some good old-fashioned fun.